Truncated octahedron: Appearances

 In solid-state physics, the first Brillouin zone of the face-centered cubic lattice is a truncated octahedron.

+The shape of a truncated octahedron appears as the Wigner–Seitz cell of a sodium.
+The background for this discovery dates back to Eugene Wigner and Frederick Seitz's proposal on the Wigner–Seitz cell's application to condensed matter physics on solving the Schrödinger equation for free electrons in sodium.

 The truncated octahedron (in fact, the generalized truncated octahedron) appears in the error analysis of quantization index modulation (QIM) in conjunction with repetition coding.